A new idea to obtain clean fusion energy

 An electron gun to inject electrons just above the lower ring.

-An magnetic field of 0,4 T (with a permanent magnet of an used rmi scanner?).
+An magnetic field of 0,4 T or less (with a permanent magnet of an used rmi scanner?).

 Then see if a elecron cloud is formed in the centre, and if D+ ions are atracted to this electron cloud.